 Birding at Patagonia Lake State Park

-Bird walks have been very well attended this year, and the birds are cooperating.
-This is the April 3, 2017 Bird list.
+Bird walks were very well attended this year.
+This is the April 10, 2017 Bird list.

 For places to bird in the area see the descriptions below.